cbrnr/sleepecg/CONTRIBUTING.md

 ### Add a feature or fix a bug
-- Create and switch to a new branch: `git switch -c branch-name`
-    - `branch-name` should be representative of what you are working on.
+- Create and switch to a new branch: `git switch -c branch-name` (`branch-name` should be representative of what you are working on).
 - Make changes and commit them.
 - Push the changes to your remote fork.
 - Create a [pull request (PR)](https://github.com/cbrnr/sleepecg/pulls).
-- Add an entry to `CHANGELOG.md` (section 'UNRELEASED') where you mention the corresponding PR and (if you desire) your name.
+- Add an entry to `CHANGELOG.md` (section "UNRELEASED") where you mention the corresponding PR and (if you desire) your name.

 ### Rebasing